EtymoIO/OpenData/etymo-10k/README.md

   - `paper_id`: paper id
   - `keywords`: a list of keywords.
 Each keyword key has three values: RAKE score, term frequency, and (Inverse Document Frequency) IDF score.

 * `keyword-graphs`: a folder that contains keyword graphs at different time stamps.
-For example `graph.2017.10.gexf` represents a keyword at year `2017` and month `10`.
+For example `graph.2017.10.gexf` represents a keyword at time stamp year `2017` and month `10`.